deepinsight/insightface/challenges/cvpr23-fas-wild/README.md

 1) Any extra data or pretrained model trained from extra data cannot be used in this challenge.

 2) Only one DL model can be used, we can not accept the fusion results from many DL models.
 The computational cost of a single DL model should be **less than 5G FLOPs**.
+(FLOPs can be calculated using `ptflops` python library)

 3) The top-3 winners are required to submit the code for the entire method, ensuring reproducibility of the results and compliance with all contest rules, otherwise the score will be disqualified.